hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye.md

 his intellectual and spiritual eminence, a nobler aristocracy than has fallen to their lot.
-Old persons feel interest in the romance of his career ; the middle-aged derive instruc- tion therefrom.
+Old persons feel interest in the romance of his career ; the middle-aged derive instruction therefrom.
 On the younger generation, the influence of Mr. Tilak's life is still deeper.
-It not only interests and instructs but in- spires the mind to a performance of great deeds.
+It not only interests and instructs but inspires the mind to a performance of great deeds.
 Like the story of the Pandavas, it is bound to go down to generations unborn as an eternal source of inspiration.

+जयो नामेतिहासोऽयं श्रोतव्यो विजिगीषुभिः।
+(Signed D V Athaye)

 ### CONTENTS
 - Mr. Blunt